jyablonski/doqs/src/content/docs/diagrams/nba_project.md

 ---

 Guides lead a user through a specific task they want to accomplish, often with a sequence of steps.
-Writing a good guide requires thinking about what your users are trying to do.
+Writing a good guide requires thinking about what your users are trying to do.z

 ## Further reading